Elektrochecker/shpd-toolkit/README.md

 Upon starting the seedfinder the app will loop through different seeds until it finds a fitting one.
 The app will appear frozen until a seed is found.
 When entering an invalid, impossible or sufficiently unlikeley combination of items, the app will lock up and has to be forcefully closed.

+### Configuration
+The number of floors and which categories of items are searched are adjustable in the "Settings" Tab.
+One can also change the currently active challenges, the mode of the Seedfinder and the font size of the results window in the settings.

+### Challenges
+Some challenges such as "forbidden runes" change level generation.
+The challenges the seedfinder uses can be changed in the settings.

 ### Item catalog
 The item catalog can be used to check/confirm the names of different items.
 After finding or scouting a seed, the consumables in the catalog will have the types of the ones in this seed.

-### Challenges
-Some challenges such as "forbidden runes" change level generation.
-The challenges the seedfinder uses can be changed in the settings.

 # Building
 SHPD Toolkit can be compiled exactly like [Shattered Pixel Dungeon](https://github.com/00-Evan/shattered-pixel-dungeon).